Graduate Diploma in Education (Early Childhood)

 A variety of assessment methods are included in this course.
 Scenario analysis, professional portfolio development, critical thinking and workplace development during professional experience placements.

-Please note: This course is delivered by distance education and students may be required to attend on-campus workshops during some of the units.
+Please note: This course is delivered online and students may be required to attend on-campus workshops during some of the units.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.